This blog may contain affiliate links. Read our disclosure policy for more info.

-Swimming in a cenote is a cool experience but from Tulum, Playa del Carman, and Cancun you can actually do lots of cool scuba diving tours that take you deep into the cave systems of the cenote.
+Swimming in a cenote is a cool experience, but scuba diving is even better!
+From Tulum, Playa del Carmen, and Cancun you can actually do lots of different scuba diving tours that take you deep into the cave systems of the cenote.
 With a flashlight and professional guide, you’ll set off to explore parts of the cenote very few see.

 Overall, it can be a daunting experience but that’s why you should only use a reputable company.
-Even if you don’t have your “cave diving scuba license” there are cenotes that although feel like caves, are technically not.
+Even if you don’t have your “cave diving scuba license” there are cenotes that feel like caves although they are technically not.

 In fact, my favorite cenote dive was at Cenote Calavera.
 This cenote has a cave section but much of the cenote isn’t so it’s a great introduction!

-You can browse a huge selection of scuba diving tours!
+You can browse a huge selection of cenote scuba diving tours here!!

 If you think the beaches on the mainland of the Yucatan are amazing then you’re in for a treat if you visit just one of the breathtaking Yucatan islands!
 There are lots out there but many of them are either uninhabited or simply don’t have hotels on them.